 How is the water quality?

-The quality of your ice and water will be only as good as the quality of the water supplied to your ice maker or water dispenser.
+The quality of your ice and water will be only as good as the quality of the water supplied to your ice maker.
 Avoid connecting the ice maker to a softened water supply.
 Water softener chemicals (such as salt) can damage parts of the ice maker and lead to poor quality ice.
 If a softened water supply cannot be avoided, make sure the water softener is operating properly and is well-maintained.

 Was new plumbing recently connected or installed?

 New plumbing connections, such as PVC pipes and fittings, can cause discolored or off-flavored ice.
-Discard the first three batches of ice and flush additional water through the water dispenser.
+Discard the first three batches of ice produced.
+Allow 24 hours for the ice maker to make new ice.

 - Check for properly wrapped food.
 Ice and water absorb odors.